 This link bridge was constructed between the ESC building and North Shore Hospital (NSH) to allow the bed surplus within the ESC unit to be easily utilised for NSH patients.
-This link allows patients to comfortably and efficiently transferred between buildings.
+This link allows patients to be comfortably and efficiently transferred between buildings.

-Value engineering: At Preliminary Design a value engineering option was identified which allowed for a lesser / temporary cladding to the South elevation adjacent to ESC.
+Value Engineering: At Preliminary Design a value engineering option was identified which allowed for a lesser / temporary cladding to the South elevation adjacent to ESC.
 This elevation will eventually be replaced by the future Procedural Suites extension, and so a temporary solution was incorporated into the design, offering a cost saving by use of a sacrificial cladding.

-Working in an operational environment: Throughout the construction phase, the NSH had to remain fully operational at all times.
+Working in an Operational Environment: Throughout the construction phase, the NSH had to remain fully operational at all times.
 Traffic management and health and safety plans were clearly defined from the outset and on-going, daily meetings with hospital management ensured construction works were clearly communicated and any concerns immediately addressed.